impresionista/vim-spacer/README.md

 ### In Insert mode

 **Spacers:**
-- `<CTL>s` adds a spacer as long as your default line length.
+- `<CTRL>s` adds a spacer as long as your default line length.
 - `<ALT>s`  adds a spacer as long as 3/4 of your default line length.

 **Titles:**
-- `<CTL>t` adds a spacer with title as long as your default line length.
+- `<CTRL>t` adds a spacer with title as long as your default line length.
 - `<ALT>t`  adds a spacer with title as long as 3/4 of your default line length.

 ## Example